Allegiance

 angels, powers, and authorities have been subjected to him.
 All other political powers will

-all things, and there are no exceptions to this reality.
-By the time of his
+all things, and he does so in the present time.
+By the time of his return, the

-return, the “stone cut without hands” will fill the whole Earth, and all
+“stone cut without hands” will fill the whole Earth, and all other

-Jesus must decide to which kingdom he belongs, and to which ruler he will give his
+decide to which kingdom he or she belongs, and to which ruler he or she will

 [PDF Copy]